 Is Broccoli the New Carrot?
 Fighting AMD for Healthier Vision

-For years, parents all over the world have been hammering it into our heads to eat all of our carrots if we want perfect vision.
-They weren’t completely wrong.
+Carrots have long been lauded as the “vision vegetable.”
+Your parents probably tried to convince you to eat more of them than you’d like as a kid to boost your eyesight.
+Well, they weren’t completely wrong.
 Carrots are a superfood when it comes to maintaining healthy vision.
 But is there a food that may be even better than carrots?
 Should you turn to broccoli for better vision?

 Broccoli to Fight AMD